dimonenka/dimonenka.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am a research scientist in AI and Game Theory, including Multi-Agent Reinforcement Learning with a focus on incentive alignment and cooperation, as well as Automated Mechanism Design.

-I am a postdoc in the
+Currently, I am a postdoc in the
 <a href="https://dds.technion.ac.il/" target="_blank" rel="noopener noreferrer">Data and Decision Sciences</a>
 faculty at Technion in Haifa, Israel.
 Prior to this, I pursued my doctoral studies at the Higher School of Economics in St. Petersburg, Russia,